 The richest investor and third wealthiest man in the world, Warren Buffet, built his empire purely on stocks, attributing his strategy to Benjamin Graham’s idea of intrinsic value – in other words, investing in assets that have the potential for large growth.
 Quite evidently, his preferred strategy seems to work!

-This online investement management course by the University of Geneva will help you get started.
+Looking to get into investing?
+This highly rated Investment Management course by the University of Geneva will help you get started.